lankeshhalangoda/FarmManagementSystem-RiseTechVillage/README.md

 ## Introduction

 Welcome to the Aswenna Farm Management System repository!
 This web application is designed to help farmers manage their crops, inventory, and soil conditions efficiently.
-Built with Laravel, Vue3, Inertia.js, and MySQL, it offers a user-friendly interface for comprehensive farm management.
+Built with Laravel, Vue3, Inertia.jsHTML, CSS, JS, and MySQL, it offers a user-friendly interface for comprehensive farm management.

 ## Features